Using Cloud 66 Toolbelt

 Once authorized, you will be presented with an authorization code to paste into your toolbelt.

 To deauthorize Toolbelt, login to your Cloud 66 account and click on the Revoke access button under your Account page.

 cx infoshows information about your toolbelt

 cx --versionoutputs your toolbelt version

-cx servers list -slists available servers in a given stack
+cx servers list -slists available servers for a given application

-cx open -sopens your web browser to visit the app server in your stack
+cx open -sopens your web browser to visit the front-end of your application

 Multiple Account Support

 By default, Toolbelt can work with all of the accounts you are member of.
 Once you accept a Team membership on Cloud 66, your Toolbelt will automatically work with the applications you have access to under that team’s account without any change.

 If you have more than 1 Cloud 66 account (you are the owner of more than 1 account and not just a team member), then you can use the